August 22, 2017

 Manipulation and movement of both surface and deep layer of fascia is important to keep your body healthy and happy.
 Our favorite saying for fascial health is “motion is the lotion.”
 Certain yoga poses and stretches help achieve this important type of movement and manipulation.

 Two classes on the weekly schedule, Fascia Yoga Stretch (Sandra Swami’s design) and Fascia Stretch and Roll (Debra’s design) are easy ways to include fascia work.
 Both are 55 minute workouts, focused on tired or sore muscles.
 Stretch and Roll works with props, supportive foam rollers and bands, to renew and refresh.
 Slow, precise moves and guided breathing produce relaxation and greater range of motion.
 The lengthening and balancing leads to tension release, pain reduction and loosening of stiff joints.
 You will leave feeling relaxed, and ready to take on anything life throws at you.

 Our Fascia experts, Debra and Sandra are leading the pack, and Michelle is beginning to follow in their footsteps and expand her knowledge of fascia.
-You can join them for classes in March and April on Friday evenings at 6:15 pm and Saturday mornings at 10:00 am.

 Understanding and including a focus on fascial health is the new frontier for pros, physical therapists, and simply savvy healthy people.
 We happily have Debra Hunt and Sandra Swami, both of whom have been wrangling with fascia in fitness for the past decade to get you started.